Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Conclusions

 \section{Conclusions}

 We have investigated the transmission scheduling problem of the fully distributed WNCS.
 A sufficient stability condition of the WNCS in terms of both the control and communication system parameters has been derived.
-We have proposed a reduced-complexity DRL algorithm to solve the scheduling problem, which performs much better than benchmark policies.
+We have proposed advanced DRL algorithms to solve the scheduling problem, which perform much better than benchmark policies.
 For future work, we will develop a distributed DRL approach for enhancing the scalability of the scheduling algorithm.
 Furthermore, we will consider co-design problems of the estimator, the controller, and the scheduler for distributed WNCSs with time-varying channel conditions.